ESIPFed/Governance/Standing Committee and Cluster Policies and Procedures/Funding Friday Rules.md

 ### How to Participate

-Interested participants must exhibit a poster describing the project during the Poster Pitch session (Friday morning, check the Summer Meeting schedule for specific time and place).
+Interested participants must exhibit a poster describing the project during the Poster Pitch session (Friday morning, check the July Meeting schedule for specific time and place).
 The poster should be hung in the provided space before the pitch session begins.